miraisolutions/secretsanta/README.md

 ### Usage
 The [Jupyter](https://jupyter.org/) notebook `SecretSanta.ipynb` illustrates the usage of the `secretsanta` package.

-It can be run either directly in PyCharm or maybe more typically in your browser:
+It can be run in your browser (or directly in PyCharm if you have the professional edition):
 ```bash
 jupyter notebook SecretSanta.ipynb
 ```